Sanchaksh/GChat/README.md

 # Gchat

-A new Flutter project for chatting.
+A Flutter project for chatting.

 ## Getting Started